Employee Communications: New Jersey

 Author: John Sarno, Employers Association of New Jersey

-- New Jersey is a highly litigious state and HR professionals must have knowledge of court-made laws, including the rules pertaining to employee handbooks, employment at will, privacy protections and other employment agreements.
+- New Jersey is a highly litigious state and HR professionals must have knowledge of court-made laws, including the rules pertaining to employee handbooks, at-will employment, privacy protections and other employment agreements.
 See Effective Workplace Communication.

 - New Jersey has enacted a Trade Secrets Act.
 See Protecting Trade Secrets.